By Laia Cardona, on 27 July 2022

 2 Examples of Strong Pillar Pages

-- Cloud Elements: The Definitive Guide to API Integration.
-Cloud Elements is an API integration platform that helps companies connect with third-party software.
+- Cloud Elements: Cloud Elements is an API integration platform that helps companies connect with third-party software.
 Its "definitive guide to API integration" is a great example of organization within a pillar page, as it divides this complex subject into 7 steps.
 In addition, it includes a handy side menu so the user knows where he stands at any given time.

 What Is a Topic Cluster?

-Topic clusters are pages dive deeper into the topics mentioned in a pillar page.
-Normally, clusters have the format of blog articles, but that's not the only option: they can also be an infographic, a video or even a podcast.
+Topic clusters are pages that dive deeper into the topics mentioned in a pillar page.
+Normally, clusters have the format of blog articles, but that's not the only option: they can also be an infographic, a video, or even a podcast.

-Normally, each cluster will be organized around a main keyword, but the most important thing is that it really solves the user's problems and provides useful content.
+Normally, each cluster will be organized around the main keyword, but the most important thing is that it really solves the user's problems and provides useful content.